toddwseattle/new-shopping-cart/README.md

+This project is an implementation of the shopping cart app, as defined for the first two nights of the NUvention Web coding bootcamp.
+The architecture is described inthe [project wiki](https://github.com/toddwseattle/new-shopping-cart/wiki).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It also uses the firebase CLI.  you can see a version of the deployed application on [Shopping Cart Hosted on Firebase]

 ## Available Scripts